 Richard Courtenay

-The body was left in situ with the crozier but the ring, hinged to hold a small relic within, is on display in the new Queen's Diamond Jubilee Galleries in the Abbey triforium.
+The body was left in situ with the crozier but the ring, hinged to hold a small relic within, is on display in the Queen's Diamond Jubilee Galleries in the Abbey triforium.

 Further reading